joshcanhelp/josh-to-11/content/post/186-tips-tricks-and-advice-for-visiting-paris.md

 wpid: 226
 ---

-# Tips, tricks, and advice for visiting Paris

 These are a few things that we found and enjoyed in and around Paris during [our 2 month stay there in 2010](/tag/paris).